Introduction

 What is PSLab?

-Pocket Science Lab (PSLab) is a device which allows you to explore the world using sensors to record, analyze, and generate signals and data.
+Pocket Science Lab (PSLab) is a device that allows you to explore the world using sensors to record, analyze, and generate signals and data.

 At the core is a custom circuit board containing a PIC24 microcontroller which interfaces between the physical world of electronics and sensors, and the digital world of computers (running operating systems such as Windows, macOS, or Linux) and even Android phones!